mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 ## Code Style and Conventions

-This project uses Detekt, Ktlint, and Spotless to enforce consistent code style and coding conventions.
+For this project I chose Detekt, Ktlint, and Spotless to enforce consistent code style and coding conventions.

 These tools are integrated into the build process and a pre-commit script that automatically checks your code before each commit.
 So ensure that your code adheres to the defined style guidelines to avoid any issues during the commit process.